deeheber/Danielle-s-Blog/src/content/blog/Fargate-On-A-Budget.md

 ## The Business Problem

-At the day job, we had an internal use application that needed cloud infrastructure to meet the following requirements
+At the day job, we have an application that needs to meet the following requirements for deploying to production

-- the code is server side and it needs to be able to run for longer than 15 minutes (aka no Lambda because the timeout is limited to 15 min or under)
+- the code is server side and it should be able to run for longer than 15 minutes
-- since this is an internal use app, it can tolerate occasional disruptions
+- this is an internal use app, it can tolerate occasional disruptions
-- non-engineering stakeholders need to have an easy way to access this application
+- non-engineering stakeholders need to have a way to access this application
-- the application will only be used by a few people (less than 10) and there will be periods of time where no one will be actively using it
+- the application will be used by fewer then 10 people and there will be periods of time where no one will be using it
-- we do a lot of things on AWS, so it is faster to get approval if we use AWS
+- it is faster to get approval if we use AWS, because we currently use AWS heavily

 ## A Solution

-For NDA and security reasons this is a variation of the solution that I came up with, not the exact solution.
+For non-disclosure agreement and security reasons this is a variation of the solution, not the exact solution.

 It includes the following:

-1. A single Fargate spot instance behind an Application Load Balancer
+1. A Fargate Spot instance behind an Application Load Balancer
-2. Two EventBridge Scheduler schedules that turn the Fargate spot instances on at a specified time and off at a specified time
+2. Two EventBridge Scheduler schedules that turn the Fargate Spot instances on at a specified time and off at a specified time

-Disclaimer that other solutions exist, this is not the only way to accomplish this.
+Disclaimer: other solutions exist, this is not the only way to accomplish this.

 ## Architecture Diagram and Example Code